-Audiovisual equipment must be provided by AIHA’s exclusive provider, Freeman Audiovisual.
+Audiovisual equipment must be provided by AIHA’s exclusive provider.
 Requests for AV other than that outlined to presenters in advance by AIHA must be paid for by the speaker to AIHA before equipment will be provided.
 Speakers may not provide audiovisual equipment of any kind in their session rooms, including handheld polling devices.

-If you think you will need accommodations to any of the above listed items – for any part of your session – please let AIHA staff know immediately.
-We are happy to work with you on a solution that will ensure success of your session AND compliance with our contract with the GWCC.
+If you think you will need accommodations to any of the above-listed items – for any part of your session – please let AIHA staff know immediately.
+We are happy to work with you on a solution that will ensure the success of your session AND compliance with our contract with the MCC.

-If you have any questions or need assistance, contact Kathryn Christoe, Program Manager, Education.
+If you have questions or need assistance, contact Diana Kane, Program Manager, Education.